Helmi Juvonen: Later years

+Death and legacy

 Helmi Juvonen died on October 17, 1985, after going into a diabetic coma.
 She is buried next to her mother and her sister Irene in Forest Lawn Memorial Park in Glendale, California.

 In 2001, Urich Fritzsche, who had befriended Juvonen in 1975, released a book alleging serious mistreatment of the artist by both the state legal system and the art community.
 He noted that Juvonen's first two incarcerations were at the request of her mother, who had long objected to her non-traditional choice of career and lifestyle, and that at one point the state's evaluation of her mental health hadn't been updated in twenty-one years.
 Fritzsche also claimed that Seattle Art Museum director Fuller, Wehr, and others had taken advantage of her ward-of-the-state status to procure works of hers without permission or payment.

 Since her death, public interest in Juvonen has continued to grow, particularly in the Pacific Northwest.
 The Frye presented another show of her work in 2012, and the Museum of Northwest Art in La Conner, Washington, held a major exhibition in 1991.